terrytangyuan/social-media-kit/README.md

 ## 🌟 Tips for Best Results

 1. **Authentication First**: Set up your OAuth credentials in Settings before posting
+2. **Use Unified Tagging**: Create person mappings in the Tag Manager, then use `@{Person Name}` to tag people across all platforms
+3. **LinkedIn Tagging**: After pasting posts with unified tags, manually type `@` in LinkedIn and select the person from the dropdown
-2. **Use Formatting Wisely**: Bold text draws attention - use sparingly for key points
+4. **Use Formatting Wisely**: Bold text draws attention - use sparingly for key points
-3. **Emoji Enhancement**: Use relevant emojis to make posts more engaging and visual
+5. **Emoji Enhancement**: Use relevant emojis to make posts more engaging and visual
-4. **Platform Optimization**: Tailor content length and style to each platform's audience
+6. **Platform Optimization**: Tailor content length and style to each platform's audience
-5. **Test Posting**: Verify authentication and test with short posts first
+7. **Test Posting**: Verify authentication and test with short posts first
-6. **Schedule Strategically**: Set reminders for optimal posting times for your audience
+8. **Schedule Strategically**: Set reminders for optimal posting times for your audience
-7. **Backup Posts**: Regularly export your posts to avoid losing content
+9. **Backup Posts**: Regularly export your posts to avoid losing content
-8. **Preview Before Posting**: Always review the formatted preview before publishing
+10. **Preview Before Posting**: Always review the formatted preview before publishing

 ## 🐛 Troubleshooting